 When the Client has registered with low communication access availability Queue Mode (it has included the “q” query string parameter when registering), The Server does not immediately send downlink requests on this interface, but instead waits until the Client is online.

 A Client lets the Server know it is awake by sending a registration update message as a Confirmable message.
-The Server then makes any queued requests to the Client in a serial fasion.
-The Client SHOULD wait at least ACK_TIMEOUT [COAP] seconds from the last CoAP message it sent to the Server before intentionally going offline.
+The Server then makes any queued requests to the Client in a serial fashion.
+The Client MUST wait at least ACK_TIMEOUT [COAP] seconds from the last CoAP message it sent to the Server before intentionally going offline.
 If the Server is not successful in sending a request, then it stops emptying the queue and keeps the request for the next time the Client is online.

 A typical Queue Mode sequence follows the following steps:

-The device (i.e. LWM2M Client) registers to the LWM2M Server and requests the LWM2M Server to run in Queue mode by including the “q” query string parameter.
+The LWM2M Client registers to the LWM2M Server and requests the LWM2M Server to run in Queue mode by using the correct Binding value in the registration.

-The device uses the CoAP ACK_TIMEOUT parameter to set a timer for how long it shall stay awake since last sent message to the LWM2M Server.
+The LWM2M Client uses the CoAP ACK_TIMEOUT parameter to set a timer for how long it shall stay awake since last sent message to the LWM2M Server.
+After ACK_TIMEOUT without any messages from the LWM2M Server, the LWM2M Client SHOULD sleep until sending next periodic “Update” operation.

-When LWM2M Server receives a message from the Client (e.g. a notification or a registration update), it checks its request queue for the device and performs the needed CoAP operation(s) (e.g. GET, PUT, and POST).
+When LWM2M Server receives a message from the Client (e.g. a notification or a registration update), it checks its request queue for the LWM2M Client and performs the needed CoAP operation(s) (e.g. GET, PUT, and POST).
 Note: There could be several requests in the queue).
 Each request is sent serially to the Client, waiting for request to be Acknowledged before sending the next request.
 If a request is unsuccessful then it is returned to the queue.
-The device may have pending Observer notifications.
+The LWM2M Client may have pending Observer notifications.

 Below is an example flow for Queue Mode in relation to Device Management & Service Enablement Interface